Jump to content

 Favorite trails suddenly take on an Arctic charm that highlights the rock and water features, especially when the water turns to ice.
 Animal tracks left in the snow can be examined with a clarity rarely provided in typical dirt patches on the trail.
 The play of light and reflections of the sun off the snow make for near-mystical conditions.

 If you have the gear and experience to safely and comfortably do overnight trips in the winter months, the stargazing is incredible.
 The skies are can be exceedingly clear and the stars come out much earlier compared to the summer months.
 As long as you have the gear to stay comfortable in periods of inactivity in cold conditions, you can fit in some amazing stargazing between dinner and a reasonable bedtime.
-If you’re staying in a cabin or other structure, such as a lookout, you can head back inside to warm up, make some tea or hot chocolate, and head back out.
+If you’re staying in a cabin or other structure, such as a lookout, you can head back inside to warm up, make some tea or hot chocolate, and head back out with your beverage in an insulated water bottle if you've brought one along.
 The sky will be darker, the stars shining brighter, and you’ll be warmer.
 This back-and-forth can go on as long as your eyes stay open and the rewards always seem to be worth pushing through the sleepiness.

 Backpacking Humburg Spires Wilderness Study Area Montana